kuaizi007/computationalphysics_N2013301020025/Exercise3.md

 ## *level1&2 : Print My Name*
 ###Abstract
-   Theoretically, this code is capable of printing all letters from "A" to "Z" in a dot pattern.
-However, I spend my time mainly to level3, which represents my enthusiasm for Python.
+   Theoretically, this code(if finished) is capable of printing all letters from "A" to "Z" in a dot pattern.
+However, I spend my time mainly on level3, which evidently represent my enthusiasm for Python.
 Therefore here lies my semi-manufactured code only to print my name in an arbitrary sequence.

 ### Code
      _=['       ','       ','       ','       ','       ']